sirkilerot/HTB-writeups/Bashed.md

 Bahed - HTB Writeup
+[top]
 The bashed was a simple the box that was already running a webshell then the privileges were escalated by python script.
 The nmap scan revealed the only port 80 with no ssh which is unsusual.
 I opened the site at http and creator of the site has disclosed the information that he inicorporated phpbash ono this site.
 So i fuzzed directories and appended phpbash.php and found its location at /dev.
 So there goes the user flag.